-Daymar College, Bowling Green; Daymar College, Columbus
+Daymar College, Clarksville; Daymar College, Murfreesboro

-The Pharmacy Technology program is designed to prepare students to become pharmacy technicians.
+The Pharmacy Technology program is designed to prepare students for entry level careers as a pharmacy technicians.
 A pharmacy technician is one who generally assists and supports licensed pharmacists in a wide variety of activities including, but not limited to, ordering, stocking, and packaging prescription and over-the-counter medications, inventory control, maintaining records, preparing medication labels, and preparing insurance claims.